Five festivals, one city.

 Edinburgh International Book Festival

 Print books are far from dead, and the Edinburgh International Book Festival proves it.
 In their seventeen-day run, more books are sold in the pop-up bookstore than a high street bookshop sells in a year.
-As the largest event of its kind in the world, authors and book enthusiasts come from all over the world to see talks, performances, discussions and children’s shows.
+As the largest event of its kind, authors and book enthusiasts come from all over the world to see talks, performances, discussions and children’s shows.
 In the past leading authors like JK Rowling, George R R Martin and Ian Rankin have featured there.

 Edinburgh Art Festival